JabinTasnimUrmy/raft.tla/My_dayToday_Progress.md

 - Attempted to run the model after fixing runtime logic errors.
 Issues:
  - Encountered several parser errors:
-       - "Unknown operator HandleAppendEntriesResponse" (when trying to use the corrected action).
+       - "Unknown operator NetAggHandleAppendEntriesResponses" (when trying to use the corrected action).
        - Multiple "Operator X already defined or declared" errors (e.g., for Committed, MaxCInv).
        - "Unknown operator Int".
        - "Circular dependency..." (raftModelPerf <-> raftSpec).
-       - Toolbox Error: "Unknown operator MySpec".
+       - Toolbox Error: "Unknown operator MyNetAggSpec".

 Debugging:
 - Realized the first error was due to saving/parsing issues after replacing code.
 Emphasized the importance of saving files and re-parsing the project.
 - Understood the "already defined" errors were caused by copying definitions into raftSpec instead of solely relying on EXTENDS raftHelpers and EXTENDS raftModelPerf.
 Consolidated definitions, removing duplicates from raftSpec.
 - Corrected Int to Nat in TypeOK.
 - Broke the circular dependency by changing raftModelPerf to extend raftVariables instead of raftSpec.
-- Fixed the Toolbox configuration error by using the Init / Next fields instead of typing MySpec directly into the "Temporal formula" box.
+- Fixed the Toolbox configuration error by using the Init / Next fields instead of typing MyNetAggSpec directly into the "Temporal formula" box.

 Successfully resolved all parser and configuration errors by correcting module dependencies (EXTENDS), removing duplicate definitions, fixing typos (Int), and using the Toolbox correctly.